Akib-Osmani/data-science-journey/01-Python-Fundamentals/basics/README.md

 # 🐍 Basic Python for Data Science – My First Steps

 Welcome to the **Basic Python** section of my Data Science journey!
 This folder contains essential Python concepts that are important for anyone starting in data science.
-These are not just simple codes — they are the base for real-world tasks like data cleaning, automation, and logic building.
+They are the base for real-world tasks like data cleaning, automation, and logic building.

-## 🚧 Why Start with Python Basics?

-Before working with data, I must understand how to:
-- Write clear and correct Python code
-- Think like a programmer (logical steps)
-- Use Python to solve small real-life problems

-These skills are needed when working with tools like Pandas, NumPy, or scikit-learn later on.
+---

-## 🧠 What You'll Learn Here
+## 🧠 What I Learned Here

-Each file in this folder teaches a concept that is often used in real-world data tasks:
+Each file in this folder explores a concept that is often used in real-world data tasks:

 | Topic               | Real-World Use Case Example                       |
 |--------------------|---------------------------------------------------|